About

 Our Wellness Team has put together these articles for families:

-MHS has robust protocols and processes in place to prevent sexual misconduct on campus.
 All employees are required to take Boundary and Mandatory Reporting training.
 Since 2016, MHS has provided this training every 2 years.
 It is offered annually as part of new employee orientation.

 Additionally, every Miss Hall’s School employee (part- and full-time), as well as contractors and external partners, is CORI and SORI checked before being allowed to work with students.
-Please see our related policies here.

-The School reviews and revises its policies annually.
-This summer we did so with feedback from our outside partners.
-Learning Courage began a thorough audit in July of all MHS policies related to preventing and responding to sexual misconduct.
+In summer 2024, we did so with feedback from our outside partners.
+Learning Courage began a thorough audit in July 2024 of all MHS policies related to preventing and responding to sexual misconduct.
 They returned to campus for three days in September to conduct a comprehensive assessment of all our programs and practices that support student wellbeing.
-Through the lens of best practices in schools, and informed by conversations with MHS alums, faculty, and students, they will make specific recommendations, both immediate and ongoing, for action steps to deepen the work already being done this year.
-Further, once the external investigation has been completed, we will also take what we have learned from the investigation and use it to inform corrective measures regarding our existing policies and procedures.

-We review these protocols regularly with all students, most recently in October 2023, with each student signing their acknowledgment of understanding the MHS Harassment, Hazing, Sexual Harassment, and Bullying policies.
+We review these protocols regularly with all students, most recently in August 2025, with each student signing their acknowledgment of understanding the MHS Harassment, Hazing, Sexual Harassment, and Bullying policies.